tiziasan/PHPMasterTemplate/README.md

 - **PROFILE CARD**

-The Profile Card allows you to set a complete user profile, taking as input parameters that allow you to set the data to be displayed within the profile.
+The Profile Card allows you to set a complete user profile, taking as input parameters six string that allow you to set the data to be displayed within the profile.
 ```PHP
  function createProfile($name,$role,$where,$btnName,$btnURL,$img)
 ```